grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 https://twitter.com/ayeejuju/status/1738972353848336605 🥺 did it even snow all year, i dont remember

+i have the energy for my spin bike workout but i also just want to watch tv in bed lol

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving
 1. figure out the ml model(s) you are interested in that best solves the problem